 Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
-In the state of Ohio, domestic violence is described as: Knowingly causing or attempting to cause physical harm to a family or household member, recklessly causing serious physical harm to a family or household member, and/or by threat of force, knowingly causing a family or household member to believe that the offender will cause imminent physical harm to the family or household member consideration of the following factors:
+In the state of Ohio, domestic violence is described as: Knowingly causing or attempting to cause physical harm to a family or household member, recklessly causing serious physical harm to a family or household member to believe that the offender will cause imminent physical harm to the family or household member consideration of the following factors:

-Dating Violence: Means violence committed by a person-

-(a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship will be determined based on a
+Dating Violence: Means violence committed by a person- (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship will be determined based on a

-- (i) The length of the relationship. - (ii) The type of relationship.
+- (i) The length of the relationship.

+- (ii) The type of relationship.

-(iii) The frequency of interaction between the persons involved in the relationship.
+- (iii) The frequency of interaction between the persons involved in the relationship.
 The term "dating violence" is not used in Ohio law.